sous-chefs/postgresql/README.md

 ### postgresql_extension

-This resource manages postgresql extensions for a given database.
+This resource manages PostgreSQL extensions for a given database.

 #### Actions